- Our Hospital

 One way you can check if you are obese or not is by calculating your Body Mass Index (BMI).
 You can work out your body mass index by dividing your weight in kilograms by height in metres2.
-Alternatively, you can simply use our BMI calculator instead:
+Alternatively, you can simply use a BMI calculator instead

 So, what does your score mean?